Monthly Rate Summary Table

 Compare My Rates →How We Track Rates

-All rate data on this page is sourced from Lendera's live lender panel of 60+ Australian institutions, including major banks (CBA, ANZ, NAB, Westpac), second tier banks (ING, Macquarie, Suncorp, Bendigo), non-bank lenders (Pepper, Liberty, Resimac, La Trobe) and credit unions.
+All rate data on this page is sourced from Lendera's live lender panel of 60+ Australian institutions, including major banks (CBA, ANZ, NAB, Westpac), second tier banks (ING, Macquarie, Suncorp, Bendigo), non bank lenders (Pepper, Liberty, Resimac, La Trobe) and credit unions.

 Individual rates depend on borrower profile, loan size, property type, LVR, income type and lender credit policy.
 The figures on this page represent general market positioning and should not be taken as a personal quote.
 Use Lendera's rate comparison tool to see rates specific to your situation.

-This page is updated monthly.
 For the latest detailed rate breakdown, see the current monthly rate report.

 Sources

-- Lendera Lender Panel Data (internal, September 2025 to March 2026)
+- Lendera Rate Database (internal, August 2025 to present)

-- RBA - Cash Rate Target
+- RBA Cash Rate Target History

-- RBA - Indicator Lending Rates
+- RBA Lenders' Interest Rates

-- APRA - Monthly ADI Statistics
+- APRA Monthly ADI Statistics